fergustaylor/fergustaylor.github.io/_site/content/writing/2018-06-11-chamonix-and-the-conville-course.md

   - The ['Maison de la Montagne'](https://www.chamonix.com/office-de-haute-montagne,48-492959,en.html) is a treasure trove of information if you need to look at a guidebook, see a map, or ask any questions when planning a day out.
   - You can now get cheap, external batteries powerful enough to charge your phone for a week.
 Great for travelling.
   - The lifts, (and huts), open properly from mid-June.
 Worth looking up the dates when planning your trip, as not all of them will be open at the start of the season.
 Many of the routes will require a long walk-in otherwise.
-    - [Camping D'Argentiere](https://www.chamonix.com/camping-glacier-d-argentiere,117-209504,en.html) is the great place to stay if you're on the course, or even just climbing in the valley during the Summer.
+  - [Camping D'Argentiere](https://www.chamonix.com/camping-glacier-d-argentiere,117-209504,en.html) is a great place to stay if you're on the course, or even just climbing in the valley during the Summer.
 It's very social, and a great place to find climbing partners.

-*This course was helped subsidise by my employer, Go Ape.
+*This course was part-funded by Go Ape.
 I recieved funding through their staff [Adventure Fund.](https://goape.co.uk/blog)*